 LSA 2017 Workshop West Registration

 There are lots of exciting changes happening with the LSA Workshop West this year (see complete information about the event below)!
 It will take place at the University of Victoria, located on lovely Vancouver Island from August 6-12.
-This year the faculty will include Robert Barto, Elizabeth Kenny, Sylvain Bergeron, lecturer Ray Nurse, luthier Travis Carey, and Phillip Rukavina (Director).
+This year the faculty will include Robert Barto, Elizabeth Kenny, Sylvain Bergeron, lecturer Ray Nurse, lecturer Douglas Alton Smith, luthier Travis Carey, and Phillip Rukavina (Director).
 The event begins with on-site registration and check-in on Sunday, August 6 and classes run through Friday, August 11.
 Departure date is Saturday, August 12.
 Please note that flights directly to Victoria, BC are comparable in cost to flights to Vancouver, BC.
+Tuition cost for LSA members is $560.
+Room and board for the week is $650.

 LSA Workshop West 2017 Faculty